dgt12/dgt12.github.io/_pages/about.md

 My family and friends can attest to my razor-sharp wit and likeability, not to mention my modesty!

 As a self-professed language nerd from Aotearoa, I have researched aspects of New Zealand English (NZE) and [te reo Māori](http://www.maorilanguage.info/mao_lang_desc1.html).
 Check out [Kiwi Words](https://kiwiwords.cms.waikato.ac.nz/) for more information about related projects.

+Feel free to get in touch if you'd like to know more!